gokulsatya/TOAD-SAGE/README.md

 ---

-**Note**: TOAD SAGE is designed to assist security analysts but should not be the sole tool for security decisions.
+**Note**: TOAD SAGE🐸 is designed to assist security analysts but should not be the sole tool for security decisions.
 Always follow your organization's security protocols and guidelines.

-Made with ❤️ by [Gokul Sathiyamurthy]
+Made with ❤️ by [Gokul Satya]